junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 3 (Roll no. 242). (text: CR H4364)
 - 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 3 (Roll no. 242).(text: CR H4364)
 - 2019-06-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-07-22 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-11-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-285.
+- 2020-11-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-285.
+- 2020-11-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 577.